Oracle: How Do You Define Which Data Type Is Assigned To A Column?

 The new C API uses the following terms:

-• Transient types - Blazon descriptions (type metadata) that are not stored persistently in the Database.
+- Transient types - Blazon descriptions (type metadata) that are not stored persistently in the Database.

-• Persistent types - SQL types created using the CREATE Blazon SQL statement.
-Their type descriptions are stored persistently in the Database.
+- Persistent types - SQL types created using the

-• Self-descriptive MultiSet - Encapsulation of a set of data instances (all of the same type), along with their blazon description.
+which can be converted back to the old information value.
+An incorrect conversion attempt results in an exception. - Self-descriptive MultiSet - Encapsulation of a set of data instances (all of the same type), along with their blazon description.

 OCI